John Diefenbaker: Bilateral antipathy: the Kennedy administration

-Kennedy and Diefenbaker started off well but matters soon worsened.
-When the two met in Washington on February 20, Diefenbaker was impressed by Kennedy, and invited him to visit Ottawa.
+Kennedy and Diefenbaker started off well, but matters soon worsened.
+When the two met in Washington on February 20, Kennedy impressed Diefenbaker, and the Prime Minister invited Kennedy to visit Ottawa.
 Kennedy, however, told his aides that he never wanted "to see the boring son of a bitch again".
 The Ottawa visit began awkwardly.
 Kennedy accidentally left behind a briefing note suggesting he "push" Diefenbaker on several issues, including the decision to accept nuclear weapons on Canadian soil, which bitterly divided the Canadian Cabinet.
 Diefenbaker was also annoyed by Kennedy's speech to Parliament, in which he urged Canada to join the OAS (which Diefenbaker had already rejected), and by the President spending most of his time talking to Leader of the Opposition Pearson at the formal dinner.
 Both Kennedy and his wife Jackie were bored by Diefenbaker's Churchill anecdotes at lunch, stories that Jackie Kennedy later described as "painful".

 Diefenbaker was initially inclined to go along with Kennedy's request that nuclear weapons be stationed on Canadian soil as part of NORAD.
 However, when an August 3, 1961, letter from Kennedy which urged this was leaked to the media, Diefenbaker was angered and withdrew his support.
 The Prime Minister was also influenced by a massive demonstration against nuclear weapons, which took place on Parliament Hill.
 Diefenbaker was handed a petition containing 142,000 names.

 By 1962, the American government was becoming increasingly concerned at the lack of a commitment from Canada to take nuclear weapons.
 The interceptors and Bomarc missiles with which Canada was being supplied as a NORAD member were either of no use or of greatly diminished utility without nuclear devices.
 Canadian and American military officers launched a quiet campaign to make this known to the press, and to advocate Canadian agreement to acquire the warheads.
 Diefenbaker was also upset when Pearson was invited to the White House for a dinner for Nobel Prize winners in April, and met with the President privately for 40 minutes.
 When the Prime Minister met with retiring American Ambassador Livingston Merchant, he angrily disclosed the paper Kennedy had left behind, and hinted that he might make use of it in the upcoming election campaign.
 Merchant's report caused consternation in Washington, and the ambassador was sent back to see Diefenbaker again.
 This time, he found Diefenbaker calm, and the Prime Minister pledged not to use the memo, and to give Merchant advance word if he changed his mind.
-Canada appointed a new ambassador to Washington, Charles Ritchie, who on arrival received a cool reception from Kennedy and found that the squabble was affecting progress on a number of issues.
+Canada appointed a new ambassador to Washington, Charles Ritchie, who on arrival received a cool reception from Kennedy, and found that the squabble was affecting progress on a number of issues.